fxbenard/EDD-External-Products/readme.txt

 Adds a robust third-party product system to Easy Digital Downloads.
 When activated, adds new fields to the Download Prices meta box allowing you to specify redirect details.

+External Products is based on the extension of the same name by WebDevStudios.

 == Installation ==

 1. Unzip the downloaded zip file